hydroframe/hydroframe-frontend/README.md

 ### Local Development (NPM)

-1. Copy the next.config.default.js file to one named next.config.js.
-Change the value of assetPrefix to correspond to the local environment.
+1. Copy the `next.config.default.js` file to one named `next.config.js`.

 2. Install node modules using the command:
    ```bash